 Cloudflare recommends orange-clouding the record so that any dig query against that record returns a Cloudflare IP address and your origin server IP address remains concealed from the public.

 To take advantage of Cloudflare’s performance and security benefits, we recommend you orange-cloud DNS records that handle HTTP traffic, including A, AAAA, and CNAME.
-Do not orange-cloud MX records.

 Case 2 - DNS records that need to be grey-clouded

 When you have a grey-clouded A, AAAA, CNAME, or MX record pointing to the same origin server hosting your site, Cloudflare displays one of the following warnings:

 An A, AAAA, CNAME, or MX record is pointed to your origin server exposing your origin IP.